ClaraRuna/NxDeckGantt/README.md

 ## How it works

 Tasks with set due date in the nextcloud deck are shown in the gantt chart.
-Tasks without a set due date are shown in the list of unscheduled tasks
+Tasks without a set due date are shown in the list of unscheduled tasks.

 Other information will be stored in the description of your cards in the nextcloud in the following form: